Jargendas/ProLab-Scheduler/README.md

 ##Features

--Very compact design (in mode 2 below 1kB) -Time-resolution of about one millisecond -Interrupt-triggered function execution
+*Very compact design (in mode 2 below 1kB) *Time-resolution of about one millisecond *Interrupt-triggered function execution
--Argument passing through void-pointer
+*Argument passing through void-pointer
--Function execution happens outside of the interrupt due to stack frame manipulation
+*Function execution happens outside of the interrupt due to stack frame manipulation

 ##Usage